Skip to Content

 The drone flight path programmed into the Polli flight application (left) and a heat map of common milkweed density on that same property, after being processed through the common milkweed algorithm.
 Red areas have higher milkweed stem density, green have moderate, and blue are low to none.

-To learn more about the Remote Sensing Program, visit click here.
+To learn more about the Remote Sensing Program, click here.